The Warriorr: Plot

 Satya, an MBBS graduate, relocates to Kurnool with his mother and sister Nithya after receiving a job as a doctor in a government hospital.
-Satya also learns about Gururaj "Guru", a ruthless gangster, whose company has been manufacturing poisonous saline and is involved in the medical mafia.
+Satya also learns about Gururaj "Guru", a ruthless gangster, whose company has been manufacturing toxic saline and is involved in the medical mafia.
 This results in the deaths of three children in the hospital, but the police do not pay heed as they are afraid of Guru's atrocities.
 Satya lodges a complaint against Guru with sufficient evidence against him.
-Guru learns about this and thrashes Satya at the Konda Reddy Fort and hangs him, but Satya is saved by his hospital dean Dr. Robert, where he leaves the city with his mother and Nithya.
+Guru learns about this and thrashes Satya at the Konda Reddy Fort and hangs him.
+Satya is saved by the hospital dean Dr. Robert, and he leaves the city with his mother and sister.

-Two years later, Satya returns back to Kurnool as the DSP of the city, where he wages a war against Guru and his men.
-Satya learns that Robert died in an accident, where he suspects that Guru was involved in his death.
-Satya receives permission for a re-autopsy of Robert's body, where he digs out his grave to recover the body but finds another body inside the grave.
+Two years later, Satya returns to Kurnool as the DSP of the city, where he wages a war against Guru and his men.
+Satya learns that Robert died in an accident, which he suspects Guru was involved in.
+Satya receives permission for a re-autopsy of Robert's body.
+He exhumes the body but finds it is someone else's corpse in the grave.
 Guru reveals to Satya that he killed Robert when the latter helped Satya escape from the city earlier.
 Guru also reveals that he killed Rahim for protecting the evidence against him.
 The next day, Guru contests in the elections, but Satya arrests him after finding a flash drive which contains information about Guru's illegal activities.

-Guru's wife Swarna plots to kill Satya by stringing his neck, but Satya's RJ girlfriend "Whistle" Mahalakshmi instead gets stuck on the string and receives a major cut on her throat as she was following Satya.
+Guru's wife Swarna plots to kill Satya by strangling him, but Satya's RJ girlfriend "Whistle" Mahalakshmi gets stuck on the ropes and receives a major cut on her throat as she was following Satya.
 Satya admits her to the hospital and learns that Guru has been released from prison.
 After being encouraged by his mother, Satya calls Guru to the Konda Reddy Fort for a final showdown.
 Satya brutally kills Guru in a hand-to-hand combat and hangs him in the same manner that Guru hanged him before.
 After Guru's death, Satya relocates to North India with Mahalakshmi, who survived the injury, and his mother.
 Satya also continues to work both as a cop and a doctor.